ambsenyestudi/AutomatedTests/README.md

 ## Waits an bys

 Now let's use some *Expected Conditions* for our waits to be more effective and find out more about By class.

+## Page Object Model

+On the Selenium Docs there is a very interesting notion at the [On test automation section](https://www.selenium.dev/documentation/en/introduction/on_test_automation/), Page Object Model is a pattern used in test automation that makes your test more readeable.
+Let's see some examples.